chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 $ git commit -m "Description of changes"
 ```

-**NOTE**: commit messages should be short (typically 50 characters or less).
+**NOTE**: Commit messages should be short (typically 50 characters or less).
 See the Resources below for more details on commit messages.

 ### Status check
 Take a look at things now that the file has been committed, again using `git status`...
 We should notice a line in the output identifies that your files are ahead of/or no longer in sync with the files in **your Github repo**.